Cambridge District Scout Archive

 The Winnicott Trust drew my attention to letter from 1916 to his mother in which he discussed the Troop.

 As a Scout history the points of interest are that he was approaching individuals for funds and had ‘two half sovereigns within a week’ from Miss Pratt and Mrs. J H S McArthur, Hon President of the Leys, and 5/- from a Wesleyan Draper.
 He calculated that if the boys brought their penny a week they would raise 2/- a week; which suggests a Troop of 24.
 They were now ‘out of debt’.

 Donald was soliciting small financial gifts from friends and family to help in supporting one of the boys.
-He was paying 1/2 a fortnight for medication (one shilling and tuppence).
-The father was unable to work, paralyzed and fitting, the older of the two brother, both Scouts, was ill and the only child old enough to work.
+Winnicott was paying 1/2 a fortnight for medication (one shilling and tuppence) for the family.
+The father was unable to work, paralyzed and fitting, the older of the two brothers, both Scouts, was ill and the only child old enough to work.